 Equity financing can indeed be an effective way to raise working capital for your business.
 But it’s important to count the cost before you make any final commitments.

 Do you mind sharing control of your company with someone else?
-If you don’t like that idea, it might be best to find a different way to raise working capital for your business.
+Most equity investors will want a seat at the decision-making table to help you guide your business toward the equity event mentioned above.
+If you don’t like that idea, or are more interested in building a legacy business you can pass down to your children, this might not be the best fit for your goals.
+You may want to find a different way to raise working capital for your business.

 Finally, don’t underestimate the power of trade credit (also known as vendor credit) when you need to overcome working capital challenges.
-For certain types of businesses, this can be the perfect solution to cash flow woes (or at least an important piece to help solve the puzzle).
+It may not technically be a working capital loan, but 30-, 60-, or 90-day terms can be a powerful way to access funds for working capital.
+For certain types of businesses, this can be the perfect solution to cash flow challenges (or at least an important piece to help solve the puzzle).
+And it’s often available simply for the asking.

 Let’s say you’re a retailer and you need to increase production of certain products prior to your busy season.
-If you find suppliers that are willing to extend terms, you may be able to secure the materials you need to create your products now and pay for those materials at a future date.
-Assuming the due date is far enough into the future that you’ll have time to create your products, sell them, and collect on those sales, trade credit could be a great solution to help you secure the supplies you need upfront without immediate cash in hand.
+If you find suppliers that are willing to extend terms, you may be able to secure the materials you need to create your products now, and pay for those materials at a future date.
+Assuming the due date is far enough into the future, you’ll have time to create your products, sell them, and collect on those sales.
+Trade credit could be a great solution to help secure the supplies you need upfront without immediate cash in hand.

 Before you can calculate your business’ working capital ratio, you’ll need to gather some important data.
 Namely, you need to be able to answer the following questions: